-- Work with partners in the social care sector to develop a long-term, sustainable solution for reducing delayed discharges from hospital; - Publish data on performance against the clinical prioritisation categories, to enable transparency about how NHS boards are managing their waiting lists; - Work with patients on an ongoing basis to inform the priorities for service delivery, and be clear on how services are developed around patients' needs; - Take a cohesive approach to tackling health inequalities by working collaboratively with partners across the public sector and third sector, and be transparent on how it will do this; - Improve the availability, quality and use of workforce data to ensure workforce planning is based on accurate projections of need; - Monitor and manage risks around the impact of additional work outlined in the NHS recovery plan on the NHS workforce, to make sure recovery does not negatively affect staff wellbeing; - Communicate widely with the public on changes to how services are delivered so that people are aware of how best to access services, and monitor the effectiveness of that communication; - Prioritise the prevention and early intervention agenda as part of the recovery and redesign of NHS services, to enable the NHS to be sustainable into the future; - Improve the availability, quality and use of data on primary, community and social care so that service planning is based on accurate measures of existing provision and demand - 7.
-Following today's session with the Auditor General for Scotland, the Committee will take evidence from the Cabinet Secretary for Health and Social Care on 10 May 2022.
+- Work with partners in the social care sector to develop a long-term, sustainable solution for reducing delayed discharges from hospital; - Publish data on performance against the clinical prioritisation categories, to enable transparency about how NHS boards are managing their waiting lists; - Work with patients on an ongoing basis to inform the priorities for service delivery, and be clear on how services are developed around patients' needs; - Take a cohesive approach to tackling health inequalities by working collaboratively with partners across the public sector and third sector, and be transparent on how it will do this; - Improve the availability, quality and use of workforce data to ensure workforce planning is based on accurate projections of need; - Monitor and manage risks around the impact of additional work outlined in the NHS recovery plan on the NHS workforce, to make sure recovery does not negatively affect staff wellbeing; - Communicate widely with the public on changes to how services are delivered so that people are aware of how best to access services, and monitor the effectiveness of that communication; - Prioritise the prevention and early intervention agenda as part of the recovery and redesign of NHS services, to enable the NHS to be sustainable into the future; - Improve the availability, quality and use of data on primary, community and social care so that service planning is based on accurate measures of existing provision and demand. - 6.
+This report was considered by the Public Audit Committee on 17 March 2022. - 7.
+The Committee took evidence on the report from the Auditor General for Scotland at its meeting on 19 April 2022.

-Clerk to the Committee 14 April 2022
+Clerk to the Committee 5 May 2022